FrankensteinVariorum/collationWorkspace/collationChunks/C27/output/Readme.md

     - 2023-07-04: As of this timemark, the current changes to this section failed to align appropriately.
     - 2023-07-06: Putting longToken around variations of "to bet let loose" and "to remain".
 Is this an appropriate method?
 Will it even work???
         - No. It isn't a good method and it did not work.
 I am going to remove all longTokens from this section and start over.
-    -
+    -  2023-07-07: lengthening and combining longTokens
-- [ ] This section is really weird.
+- [X] This section is really weird.
 I think it is misaligned.
 Most variations are the same except for the manuscript.
 	```
 	<app>
 		<rdgGrp n="['the']">